Trekkers tell us that the best parts of the National Trail are the rugged sections through remote areas.

 - Steve Nott’s Notes available on the downloads page

-BNT Section Coordinators, John and Jo-Anne Kasch, are regular presenters at pack horse trekking workshops throughout the country.
+NT Section Coordinators, John and Jo-Anne Kasch, are regular presenters at pack horse trekking workshops throughout the country.